TsvetanRangelov/SharedWebWork/README.md

 We will be using Meteor as our IDE.

-To run the program simply goto SharedWhiteboard dir and type *meteor* into the terminal..
+To run the program simply goto SharedWhiteWork dir and type *meteor* into the terminal..

 **TODO LIST:**
-- [ ] Create .gitignore for all meteor files
+- [ ] Write user stories
-- [ ] Divide tasks (front-end, back-end maybe?)
+- [ ] Shared whiteboard
-- [ ] Get meteor insatalled on lab machine
+- [ ] Excel sheets
+- [x] Login

 #Exercise Description from PDF